The-Martyr/the-martyr.github.io/_pages/about.md

 I'm **Guanyu Zhou**, a 3rd year undergrad interested in artificial intelligence.

 My current research interests are **MLLMs/LLMs (Understanding, Generation, and Reasoning)**, with a current focus on **data**.
 I hope to learn from MLLMs, reflect on its bottlenecks, and explore the prototype of the next generation of intelligent systems.
-I did a research internship at the NLPLab of HKUST(GZ), exploring the perceptual flaws of MLLMs.
+I did a research internship at the NLPGroup of HKUST(GZ), exploring the perceptual flaws of MLLMs.
 Prior to this, I had an unforgettable research time at AIMlab, where I worked on problems related to video understanding/action recognition.

 My ultimate goal is to build a scalable, dataset-free, continuously learning, and self-iterating intelligent system.
 Feel free to email me to discuss issues in related fields!😄